jbprek/CCKAD/questions/07-streams-notes.md

 # Streams Notes

 ## Concepts
+### Topology
+Definition: Topology is a graph of processors chained together by streams.

+Components
+- streams
+- processors
+  - Source processor (Input can have multiple)
+  - Sink processor

 ### KStream
 - all **inserts**
 - similar to a log
 - infinite
 - unbounded
+Note: Stream def is a sequence of immutable data records, that's fully ordered and can be replayed.

 #### KStream Usage:
 - Reading from a non compacted topic